Placeholder-Software/wasmbox/docs/getting_started/installation.md

 ## Optional Extras

+### Assembly Definitions

+If you application is using [Assembly definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) to organise scripts you must add a reference to Wasmbox before you can use it.

+To reference Wasmbox:
+1. Select your `.asmdef` file
+2. Add a new item to the `Assembly Definition References` list
+3. Place `Wasmbox` into the new entry

 ### Addressables

 Wasmbox can make use of the Unity [Addressable Asset System](https://docs.unity3d.com/Manual/com.unity.addressables.html) to asynchronously load content and to simplify managing WASM dependencies.